datboi-1337/art_engine/README.md

 **NOTE:** Most interactions will include a 'Go Back' option, which should allow you to re-select the previous selection or start over.

 # Incompatibility example
-With the default layers in this fork, we can define the following incompatibilities (arbitraily chosen for demonstration): `Back/StrapOnShark` (parent) is not compatible with `Eyes/EyeScar` and `Eyes/TurtleEyes`.
+With the default layers in this fork, we can define the following incompatibilities (arbitraily chosen for demonstration): `Back/StrapOnShark` (parent) is not compatible with `Eyes/EyeScar` and `Eyes/TurtleEyes` (children).
 We can tell the engine not to generate those items together like so:
 <br/>

 1) When running `npm run generate`, you will be prompted whether you want to input any incompatible layers.